Details: is required for first time RCSOnline students.

 Expectation: Course Completion Time

-Details: In the summer, each half-credit course lasts four weeks, just like on-site summer school.
-You may take two half-credit courses each term, for a total of four half-credits.
-You must successfully complete your first term courses by the last day of the term in order to be allowed to enroll in term two.
-If you are planning to take courses in both terms this summer, you may register for all of them at the beginning of the summer.
+Details: Each half-credit course lasts eight weeks.
+You may take one half-credit courses per quarter, for a total of four half-credits.
+You must successfully complete your course by the last day of the quarter in order to be allowed to enroll in the next quarter.

-Students who have not completed their first term courses by the the last day of the term can request a one-week extension at a cost of $50.
+Students who have not completed their course by the last day of that class can request a one-week extension at a cost of $50.
+No more than one extension will be allowed to a student per course.
 Any assignments not completed by the end of the one-week extension will be given a grade of zero.
-Students who purchase an extension for Term One cannot register for a class in Term Two.
-Students taking courses in Term Two can also purchase a one-week extension.
-Graduating seniors needing an extension will NOT be allowed to participate in the graduation ceremony.
+Students who have unfinished work after the last day of the quarter cannot register for a class in quarter two.

-Details: For each half-credit course, there are two things you must do at the summer school site (Blackman High School):.
+Details: For each half-credit course, there are two things you must do at your school.

-2. Semester exam - must be supervised by the lab facilitator at summer school site (Blackman High School).
+2. Semester exam - must be supervised by an approved RCS Online test proctor.
+Instructions and a list of proctors will be posted in your online class.
 The semester exam must be taken no later than the last day of the course but can be taken sooner if the student has finished all assignments for the course.
 This test counts as 25% of your course grade.
 If you are taking a TN Ready course, the state test may substitute for the semester exam.
+You will take the state test at your school.
+See your counselor for more information about your school's state testing schedule.